ldmdldm/ev0x-consensus/README.md

 - Flare Network for blockchain integration capabilities
 - The open source community for various tools and libraries

-## New Features for Flare AI Hackathon
+## New Features

-We've enhanced the ev0x system with additional features to improve AI consensus quality and reliability:
+We've developed the ev0x system with additional features to improve AI consensus quality and reliability:

 ### 1. Factual Correctness with Citations/Sources